The MTCA Coaching Team

-Regional Credits: A Doll’s House (The Old Globe), Dainty June in Gypsy, April in Company, Parade, Cabaret, Man of La Mancha, My Fair Lady (Cygnet Theatre – Resident Artist), Jenny Hill in Big Fish, Gingy in Shrek, Catch Me If You Can, Spamalot, Music Man, Mary Poppins (Moonlight Stage Productions), Andi Lee in 42nd Street, Rita in White Christmas, Chicago, Ragtime, Singin’ in the Rain (San Diego Musical Theatre), Clara in Passion (ion theatre company).
-She received a San Diego Critics Circle Award for her portrayal of Louise in ion theatre’s production of Gypsy.
-Her work as a choreographer has been seen at Cygnet Theatre (A Christmas Carol) and Grossmont College (Lucky Stiff, Cinderella, 80 Days), where she works with high school and college students as part of the Summer Conservatory Program.
+Performance credits: Escape to Margaritaville, Freaky Friday (La Jolla Playhouse), A Doll’s House (The Old Globe), Dainty June in Gypsy, Company, Parade, Cabaret, Man of La Mancha, My Fair Lady (Cygnet Theatre – Resident Artist), Jenny Hill in Big Fish, Gingy in Shrek, Catch Me If You Can, Spamalot, Music Man (Moonlight Stage Productions), Andi Lee in 42nd Street, White Christmas, Chicago, Ragtime, Singin’ in the Rain (San Diego Musical Theatre), Passion, Gypsy (ion theatre company).
+Choreography credits: A Christmas Carol (Cygnet Theatre), Gutenberg!
+The Musical!
+(Backyard Renaissance), and Lucky Stiff, Cinderella, 80 Days at Grossmont College, where she works with high school and college students as part of the Summer Conservatory Program.

 She is currently working toward her MFA in Musical Theatre at San Diego State University, focusing on musical theatre dance history and choreography.
 For more information: www.katiewhalley.com